pliniker/mo-gc/doc/Project-RFC.md

 whether the pointer must be updated on every dereference.
 There are pitfalls here though, and it may be necessary to use the future tracing hooks to discover all roots to avoid bad things happening.

-## Parallel GC

-The tries used in the GC should be amenable to parallelizing tracing.

 # Patent Issues